Trace Densities and Algebraic Index Theorems for Sheaves of Formal Cherednik Algebras: Acknowledgements

-This note is partially based on my Ph.D thesis completed at ETH Zurich.
-I am indebted to my advisor Prof. Giovanni Felder and my second advisor Prof. Ajay Ramadoss for explaining to me in detail their works on trace densities, algebraic index theorems and other related research matters as well as for teaching me the techniques which were applied in this note.
+This note presents results derived from my Ph.D thesis \cite{PhDVit19} completed at ETH Zurich.
+I am indebted to my advisor Prof. Giovanni Felder and my second advisor Prof. Ajay Ramadoss for explaining to me in detail their works on trace densities, algebraic index theorems and other related research matters, as well as for teaching me the techniques which were applied in this note.
+I am grateful to Prof. Pavel Etingof for various helpful comments and suggestions regarding a previous version of the current manuscript as well as for explaining to me many of the subtle properties of the sheaves of Cherednik algebras.
+I also thank Prof. Gwyn Bellamy and Prof. Ulrich Thiel for a fruitful email exchange on the properties of complex reflection groups.
+Finally, I am grateful to the anonymous referee for his careful reading of the manuscript and the suggestion of several improvements.